dotnet-presentations/eshop-app-workshop/labs/3-Add-Identity/README.md

     ```csharp
     builder.AddAuthenticationServices();
     ```

-1. Open the `LogOutService.cs` file.
+1. Open the `Services/LogOutService.cs` file.
 This file defines a class that will be used to sign a user out when requested or required.
 Update the `LogOutAsync` method to sign the user out of both configured authentication schemes (cookies and OIDC):

     ```csharp
     public async Task LogOutAsync(HttpContext httpContext)